 Fellows in Refugee and Asylum Law

 Each year since 1999, the Program in Refugee and Asylum Law has selected three to five students to participate in its fellowship program.
 They receive a stipend for living and travel expenses to use during a summer internship, where they will work closely with a recognized leader in the refugee law field at one of a select group of partner organizations from around the world, supported through a gift from Ronald Olson, '66, and his wife, Jane, a longtime human rights activist.

-The fellowships, which last between six and 10 weeks, are designed to enable students to confront the ways in which refugee law as theoretically conceived is reshaped by institutional constraints, resource limitations, and general social, political, and economic forces.
+The fellowships, which last eight weeks, are designed to enable students to confront the ways in which refugee law as theoretically conceived is reshaped by institutional constraints, resource limitations, and general social, political, and economic forces.
 Students immerse themselves in the practical implementation of international refugee law, as well as contribute to the placement agency.
 More critically, they receive one-on-one mentoring from a leading figure in international refugee law.